-A native of Baltimore, Maryland, Taylor is Lecturer in Public History in the Museum Studies program at Johns Hopkins University and a Special Adviser to the Walt Disney Companies for Immersive Experiences and Citizenship Initiatives.
-He is also the Visiting Curator of Public History at the Newport Historical Society.
+A native of Baltimore, Maryland, Taylor teaches Public History as a Lecturer in the Museum Studies program at Johns Hopkins University and also serves as a Special Adviser to the Walt Disney Companies for Immersive Experiences and is Visiting Curator of Public History at the Newport Historical Society.
 In addition, he is the author of Colonial Williamsburg: The Official Guide (2014) and the forthcoming Public History: A Field Guide (2018).
 Formerly Graduate School of Arts & Sciences Fellow and Instructor of Public History at Harvard University, Chief Historian for Colonial Williamsburg, and Invited Research Scholar at Brown University, Taylor is an alumnus of Harvard, Tulane University School of Law, Johns Hopkins, and the University of Virginia, where he earned his Ph.D. in History with a focus on Revolutionary America and the British Atlantic World.
-He is also an adviser to C-SPAN television networks, the Edward M. Kennedy Institute, Plimoth Plantation, and the United Empire Loyalists of Canada.
+He is also an adviser to C-SPAN television networks, the Edward M. Kennedy Institute, Plimoth Plantation, the Golden Ball Tavern, and the United Empire Loyalists of Canada.

 Taylor is currently writing Public History: A Field Guide (to be published by Rowman & Littlefield for the American Association of State & Local History), a comprehensive college and post-graduate level textbook on the practice of public history, for students and practitioners alike.
 He is also at work on a book about the history of loyalists in the era of the American Revolution entitled Dangerous Persuasions: The Loyalist Experience in Revolutionary America.
 More of his recent work can be found in an essay on Virginia loyalists in the soon-to-be published Loyalty & Revolution: Essays in Honor of Robert M. Calhoon, co-edited by Rebecca Brannon and Joseph Moore (University of South Carolina Press, 2018), commentary in C-SPAN’s First Ladies: Presidential Historians on the Lives of 45 Iconic American Women, edited by Susan Swain (2015), his Colonial Williamsburg: The Official Guide, and an analysis of George Washington’s political education in A Companion to George Washington, edited by Ed Lengel (2012).